singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc install python

-Add the modules folder to your lmod (you can run this in a bash profile or manually, and note that if you want to use environment modules, you need to add ``--module-sys tcl``).
+Add the modules folder to your lmod (you can run this in a bash profile or manually, and note that if you want to use Environment Modules, you need to add ``--module-sys tcl``).